Task 3: Calculate the AWS Signature Version 4

 Before you calculate a signature, you derive a signing key from your AWS secret access key.
-(You don't just use your secret access key to sign the request.)
-You then use the derived key and the string to sign that you created in Task 2: Create a String to Sign for Signature Version 4 as the inputs to a keyed hash function.
-The hex encoded result from the keyed hash function is the signature.
+Because the derived signing key is specific to date, service, and region, it offers a greater degree of protection.
+You don't just use your secret access key to sign the request.
+You then use the signing key and the string to sign that you created in Task 2: Create a String to Sign for Signature Version 4 as the inputs to a keyed hash function.
+The hex-encoded result from the keyed hash function is the signature.

 To calculate a signature

 Derive your signing key.
 To do this, use your secret access key to create a series of hash-based message authentication codes (HMACs).
 This is shown in the following pseudocode, where

 HMAC(key, data)represents an HMAC-SHA256 function that returns output in binary format.
 The result of each hash function becomes input for the next one.

 Pseudocode for deriving a signing key